Writing Skills

 Introductions: how to write an academic introduction

 This lesson / worksheet presents the key sections to an academic introduction.
 It then focuses on highlighting those key sections in three model introductions with particular attention to the thesis (question / topics / stance).
-It finishes with writing an introduction from a range of titles.
-Example Level: ***** [B1/B2/C1] / Website link / TEACHER MEMBERSHIP
+It finishes with writing an introduction. / Example / Website link Level: ***** [B1/B2/C1] /

 This lesson / worksheet presents the key sections to an academic introduction.
-It focuses on different writing structures using words like however, although, despite & then follows with a writing task.
+It focuses on different writing structures using words like however, although, despite and then includes a writing task.
 Students write three thesis statements using the introduction models.
-Example Level: ***** [B1/B2/C1] / Webpage link / TEACHER MEMBERSHIP
+Example Level: ***** [B1/B2/C1] / TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

 This worksheet provides a step-by-step guide to the key components of a paragraph.
-It analyses a basic paragraph on Corporate Social Responsibility (CSR) through structure, topic, cohesion, referencing and stance.
-It also includes a writing practice on Globalisation.
+It analyses a basic paragraph on corporate social responsibility (CSR) through structure, topic, cohesion, referencing and stance.
+It also includes a writing practice on globalisation.
 Example.
-Level: ***** [B1/B2/C1] MEMBERSHIP
+Level: ***** [B1/B2/C1]

 This lesson helps students identify the key elements in paragraph writing.
 It focuses on two paragraph structures: block & point-by-point.
 Students analyse each paragraph for structure, controlling ideas & key terms, in-text referencing, cohesion & author’s stance.
 It also includes two writing practice exercises.
 Example.
-Level: ***** [B2/C1] MEMBERSHIP
+Level: ***** [B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

 Reading & Writing Argument: Essay [Mergers & Acquisitions]